Elaine Cogan deconstructs the workplace.

 “People always ask about our working relationship,” says Cogan, who has been married to Arnold for 64 years.
 “We value each other’s differences.
 I am a much better writer than he is, and he is a very incisive thinker.
 He gets to the nut of the problem.
 Even when we disagree, it’s a cordial disagreement.
 It’s respect.”

-In many ways, the story of Elaine Cogan is the story of Oregon and the well-known cast of characters who grew the state into a nationally-renowned urban-planning mecca.
+The story of Elaine Cogan is in many ways the story of Oregon and the well-known cast of characters who grew the state into a nationally-renowned urban-planning mecca.

 While working as a volunteer on the federal Model Cities Program in the early 1970s, Cogan got to know Portland Development Commission chair Ira Keller; Portland’s mayor at the time was Terry Schrunk.